 While it’s important to show your appreciation to payroll professionals year-round, now is the time to add a little extra boost to your efforts.
 If you yourself are a payroll professional, pat yourself on the back (you deserve it!).
 But also don’t forget to find ways to express gratitude to your fellow payroll colleagues and network.
 Get creative with ideas like these:

 - Send the payroll people in your life a thank you note or email to praise them for all they do.
 Mentioning specific instances they’ve helped you or your team is a great way to personalize your message.
+Even check out the National Payroll Week store we mentioned earlier and surprise a beloved payroll pro with some cool swag.

 - Reward employees by making the week fun.
-If employees are working remotely, bring everyone together with a virtual breakfast, lunch, or tasty dessert.
+If employees are working remotely, bring everyone together with a virtual breakfast, lunch or tasty dessert.
 Make it an interactive celebration by playing games or even offering giveaways.

 - Share the “Getting Paid in America” survey with all payroll employees.
 Simply by answering a short survey, participants are automatically entered into a drawing for a bonus paycheck and a dream vacation for two.
 Winning that would certainly make anyone feel appreciated!